gidsey/project_07_D2.2/README.md

 `python manage.py makemigrations` to create an initial/new migration file inside the `migrations` folder for that `<app>`.
 So when you run the `migrate` command it knows how to setup or alter the database tables before data starts getting put in those tables.

+## Requirments
+The project has been updated to run on Django 2.24.
+See `requirements.txt` for full details of the updated project dependencies.

+## Styling
+The project uses Bootstrap 4 for form and presentation styling.

-# Attributions
+## Attributions
-Icon: person by Guilherme Furtado from the Noun Project
+Icon: person by Guilherme Furtado from the Noun Project.